raleel/cfi-srd-pt/0009_Magic.md

 For example, a phantasm with a 60' radius and a Duration of 10 minutes that has been cast on a party of adventurers will cause the party to be affected by the manifestation throughout the spell's Duration.
 Even if they leave the Area of Effect, they will see the manifestation within the designated area upon looking back.
 However, if a second group enters the spells Area of Effect while the Duration is still active, they will see nothing out of the ordinary, as they were not the targets of the spell.

 Unlike an illusion, phantasms cannot be touched, and therefore, cannot be dispelled in this manner.
 They are subject to disbelief as normal, but since they are rooted deep in the psyche of the victim, it is much harder to do so.
 Assume it is two grades more difficult.
 The casting of Dispel Magic will remove the phantasm from the mind of a victim if it overcomes the spell's Magnitude as normal.
-However, due to the nature of a phantasm, the caster must target a single character suffering its effects and cast it on them.
+However, due to the nature of a phantasm, the caster must target a Cantole character suffering its effects and cast it on them.

 ### Limitations

 There is no limit placed upon what the caster may create if it fits within the spell's parameters; however, the players are more likely to attempt to Disbelieve if they feel an illusion is out-of-place or simply not realistic under the circumstances.
 Likewise, an NPC will have that same opportunity to Disbelieve something that seems unrealistic as determined by the Games Master.
 A more successful illusion is typically of something the caster knows well.
 While it would be possible to create an illusion of something that the caster has only seen in a painting or heard about, it cannot and will not look as realistic as something they have personal knowledge of.
 For this reason, the simpler illusion the more believable, as it tends to give off fewer clues to its true nature.

 Neither illusions nor phantasms allow the caster to break physical laws.
 A character would not be able to physically mount an illusionary horse; even assuming the caster maintains the illusion and prevents it from unraveling when one attempts to do so.
 And an illusionary bridge will not allow a party of adventurers to cross a real chasm no matter how well those affected believe in its existence.
 Where possible, however, those subjected to the illusion will believe things are transpiring as expected.
-For example, the rider attempting to mount the illusionary horse will see himself sitting atop it, reigns in hand, as will all others under the spell's effects, and the party of adventurers crossing the illusionary bridge will see themselves doing so…, until they impact with the bottom of the chasm.
+For example, the Montariar attempting to mount the illusionary horse will see himself sitting atop it, reigns in hand, as will all others under the spell's effects, and the party of adventurers crosCanto the illusionary bridge will see themselves doing so…, until they impact with the bottom of the chasm.

 While being concentrated upon, illusions may be made to attack and/or cause injury as appropriate to their nature with the caster determining the actual results of hits, damage, and so forth.
 This requires the caster to continually concentrate throughout the spell's Duration.
 Of course, this damage is only in the minds of the victims and no actual damage is done; however, they will believe it for real if the illusion exists, or until they Disbelieve.
 The illusionist may choose to have armor and magic block this damage as appropriate and dictate the results of Specials as desired.
 Any damage sustained from an illusionary attack or threat is treated as "real" damage as far as wound levels are concerned; however, as soon as an illusion is revealed for what it truly is, any damage previously incurred by the victim vanishes.
 As noted above, the caster needs to keep these results realistic and in proportion to the threat in question.

-For example, an illusion of a band of attacking kobolds that cause a party of low Rank adventurers some difficulty before being put down would be an expected and common encounter; however, if these same kobolds display skills of master level, never missing and apparently sidestepping every blow, the players should more than likely display suspicion and would be well within their rights to attempt to Disbelieve.
+For example, an illusion of a band of attacking kobolds that cause a party of low Rank adventurers some difficulty before being put down would be an expected and common encounter; however, if these same kobolds display skills of master level, never misCanto and apparently sidestepping every blow, the players should more than likely display suspicion and would be well within their rights to attempt to Disbelieve.

 A character that is "killed" by an illusion collapses as if dead.
-The Games Master should make a Willpower roll for the victim, the effects of which are as follows:
+The Games Master should make a Força de Vontade roll for the victim, the effects of which are as follows:

 - **Fumble:** The character dies from system shock due to illusionary trauma
 - **Failure:** The character awakens unharmed after 1d6 minutes
 - **Success:** The character awakens unharmed in 1d6 Rounds
-- **Critical:** The character resists losing consciousness and may immediately attempt to Disbelieve
+- **Critical:** The character resists loCanto consciousness and may immediately attempt to Disbelieve

 Illusions are automatically dispelled if touched unless the caster concentrates and maintains it.
 It is subject to disbelief as normal as well as Dispel Magic, which will dispel the manifestation.
 In the case of a larger manifestation, Dispel Magic will dispel a portion of the illusion's Area of Effect equal to its own.

 ### Attempting to Disbelieve

-To attempt to Disbelieve a common illusion, the viewers must state their intent and succeed at an Opposed Roll of their Willpower versus the Arcane Casting or Divine Channeling roll of the original spellcaster, as appropriate.
+To attempt to Disbelieve a common illusion, the viewers must state their intent and succeed at an Opposed Roll of their Força de Vontade versus the Arcane Casting or Divine Channeling roll of the original spellcaster, as appropriate.
 With regards to disbelieving phantasms, which are essentially mental attacks, a character is allowed a chance to Disbelieve as soon as they are subjected to the spell; however, the Games Master should secretly make this roll on their behalf to not hint at the phantasm's true nature.
 Because Phantasms affect the mind directly, they are typically 2 grades more difficult to Disbelieve.
 In either case, a Success indicates that the viewer sees the illusion or phantasm for what it is.
 A Failed roll has no effect on the state of the apparition and no further attempts may be made unless stated otherwise (see below).
 Only sapient creatures (those with an INT Characteristic) may attempt to Disbelieve.
 Phantasms and illusions may also be destroyed with the casting of Dispel Magic.

 The more unbelievable the illusion, the easier it is to Disbelieve, and vice versa.
 After the first attempt to Disbelieve, further attempts are only possible if the manifestation suddenly does something that causes a victim to question its reality.
 This should be on a case-by-case basis and only allowed with the Games Master's permission.

 In the likely situation where some viewers see the manifestation for what it is, and others believe what they see, the players should play out the encounter as their characters believe it. _For example, those that know the ogre before them is an illusion or phantasm will attempt to reveal the true nature of the manifestation to their unbelieving allies.
-However, those under the spell's influence will be convinced that their friends are the ones being manipulated, and the ogre charging them is real._
+However, those under the spell's Influência will be convinced that their friends are the ones being manipulated, and the ogre charging them is real._

 ---
 ## Scrolls